MomentEvents/Where2Be-App/README.md

-# Moment-App
+# Where2Be-App
-This contains the codebase for Moment
+This contains the codebase for the frontend application of Where2Be

 # How to run the app